manuelbieh/react-book/basics/excursus-es2015+.md

 `first: 1 second: 2 third: 3 rest: [4, 5]`
 {% endhint %}

-One could say that the **rest operator** "collects" the remaining elements from a **destructuring** operation and saves them to variable which is indicated just after the three dots.
+We could say that the **rest operator** "collects" the remaining elements from a **destructuring** operation and saves them to variable which is indicated just after the three dots.
 Even though, we have named this variable `rest` in our previous examples, you can give it any valid name.

 The **rest operator** is not limited to functions but can also be used in **array destructuring**: